Morpho-lang/morpho/README.md

 * **Familiar**.
 Morpho uses syntax similar to other C-family languages.
 The syntax fits on a postcard, so it's easy to learn.
 * **Fast**.
 Morpho programs run as efficiently as other well-implemented dynamic languages like *wren* or *lua* (Morpho is often significantly faster than Python, for example).
 Morpho leverages numerical libraries like *BLAS*, *LAPACK* and *SUITESPARSE* to provide high performance.
 * **Class-based**.
 Morpho is highly object-oriented, which simplifies coding and enables reusability.
 * **Extendable**.
 Functionality is easy to add via packages, both in Morpho and in C or other compiled languages.
+Packages can be downloaded, installed and distributed via the [morphopm](https://github.com/Morpho-lang/morpho-morphopm) package manager.

 *Morpho is based upon work supported by the National Science Foundation under grants DMR-1654283 and OAC-2003820.*

 In academic publications, please cite morpho as:

-* Joshi, C. et al. "A programmable environment for shape optimization and shapeshifting problems", Nat Comput Sci (2024). [doi.org/10.1038/s43588-024-00749-7](https://doi.org/10.1038/s43588-024-00749-7)
+* Joshi, C. et al. "A programmable environment for shape optimization and shapeshifting problems", Nat Comput Sci (2024) [doi.org/10.1038/s43588-024-00749-7](https://doi.org/10.1038/s43588-024-00749-7).

-A preprint of the paper is also available on the [arXiv preprint server](https://arxiv.org/abs/2208.07859)
+A preprint of the paper is also available on the [arXiv preprint server](https://arxiv.org/abs/2208.07859).

 ## Learn and use morpho